Accessing and Exploring NCES and Census Data - Agenda

 The DLDT modules provide information about NCES and specific NCES datasets.
 They can help users find published reports; acquire, access, and explore data; and create data files for analysis.
 The modules also explain how to conduct analyses using selected statistical software packages and/or by using data tools provided on the NCES website.
 Additionally, they provide instruction on how to obtain and successfully use NCES Public-use and Restricted-use datasets.
 The DLDT allows users to access this information at no cost and is a self-paced system.

-This section offers interactive training on the ELSI data tool that allows the data user to create user-specific tables of public school data by selecting data elements from over 400 variables at the state, district, or school level.
 For example, researchers can choose from a myriad of data elements including school or district demographics, urbanicity, enrollment information, students in special programs, revenue by source, finance per pupil ratios, teacher and staff characteristics, among other variables.
-Stephen will run sample tables by district by illustrating the amount of education funding that actually makes it into the classroom by running instructional expenditures per pupil in conjunction with total expenditures per pupil, current expenditures per pupil, support services expenditures per pupil, and locale codes; while simultaneously showing these steps in the Acessing and Exploring NCES Data “cookbook.”
+Stephen will run sample tables by district by illustrating the amount of education funding that actually makes it into the classroom by running instructional expenditures per pupil in conjunction with total expenditures per pupil, current expenditures per pupil, support services expenditures per pupil, and locale codes; while simultaneously showing these steps in the Accessing and Exploring NCES Data “cookbook.”
 Advice on downloading or printing tables in various formats will be also offered.